nipafx/record-args/README.md

    ```

 In most cases, the passed arguments must alternative between an argument's name (prefixed by `--`) and its value.
-A value must be defined for all arguments (i.e. there are no optional arguments).
+A value must be defined for all arguments that aren't of type `Optional`.

 ## Argument names